 It is the most popular options trading platform in the world with over 20,000,0000 users already registered and trading to make money.

-As a beginner you can open a demo account to trade either in the Forex or Options market.
+As a beginner, you can open a demo account to trade either in the Forex or FTT market.

 There is no spread in Olymp Trade (the difference between the buy and sell prices), but there is a brokerage fee that one has to pay when executing trades or holding them until the next day.

-An Olymp Trade OPTION account on the other hand is used to make two types of option deals: based on the trade duration (from 1 minute to several hours) and on the expiration time (from 1 minute).
+An Olymp Trade FTT account on the other hand is used to make two types of FTT deals: based on the trade duration (from 1 minute to several hours) and on the expiration time (from 1 minute).

 As a real account trader, you can get up to 92% of profit for a correctly predicted jump in the rate of a currency pair or other asset.

-On average, all these items needed for a small scale tents and chairs for hire start up will cost you Ksh.
+On average, all these items needed for small-scale tents and chairs for hire startup will cost you Ksh.
 600,000.

 Get a good location, clean your tents and chairs as soon as they are back from a gig and you will be in business longer.